Where to Stay in Budapest First Time: 11 BEST Areas

 There are also important buildings, such as the Hungarian Academy Of Sciences, the Supreme Court, the Ministry Of Youth, and the Ministry Of Education can all be found here, making it a perfect choice for those who like their trips to be learning experiences.

-District V is also home to famous St Stephens Basilica, which is one of the two tallest building in Budapest, as well as the Shoes on the Danube memorial to the Hungarian Jews who were shot by the Arrow Cross Party in the Second World War.
+You can also find the famous St Stephens Basilica, one of the two tallest building in Budapest, as well as the Shoes on the Danube memorial to the Hungarian Jews who were shot by the Arrow Cross Party in the Second World War.

-You will find numerous of square in the 5th district including Liberty Square, Elizabeth Square, Heroes Square, and Vorosmarty Square.
-Liberty Square oftern host events and market, and home to some interesting monuments and buildings including Memorial to Fallen Soviet Soldiers, German Occupation monument, statue of Ronald Reagan, and American Embassy.
+- The Liberty Square, a popular location of events and market, home to interesting attractions like the Memorial to Fallen Soviet Soldiers, German Occupation monument, statue of Ronald Reagan, and American Embassy.

-Other places of interest are the Endre Ady Memorial Museum, the 18th-century Orthodox Cathedral of Our Lady, the Lion Fountain, and the Petofi Museum of Literature, Gresham Palace, and Vigado Concert Hall.
+Other places of interest are the Endre Ady Memorial Museum, the 18th-century Orthodox Cathedral of Our Lady, Lion Fountain, Petofi Museum of Literature, Gresham Palace, and Vigado Concert Hall.

 If you love shopping, you must check the Váci Street and Deák Ferenc Fashion Street, perhaps the most famous shopping street in all of Hungary.
 It is a pedestrian area filled with high-end establishments.